dvamossy/EmTract/README.md

 ## Citation
 If you use EmTract in your research, please cite us as follows:

    Domonkos Vamossy and Rolf Skog. **EmTract: Investor Emotions and Market Behavior** https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3975884, 2021.
-Version 0.x.

 ## Contributing and Feedback
 This project welcomes contributions and suggestions.